Mantou Steamed Buns

-So, today, I have decided to follow the recipe precisely, and added a huge dose of patience, a virtue I simply don’t have.
-And I think it was a success.
+I spent some serious time in the kitchen, plus a huge dose of patience.
+It was a success.
 Though the looks department could be improved significantly (which I am sure practice makes perfect), my sweet potato mantou were pretty good…soft, warm, and tasty.
 I love them, and I am sure my son will enjoy them as a snack before bedtime tonight!